Apostille & Authentication · Hague + Non-Hague

 1

-You submit the document type, destination country, and your deadline.
-We confirm the correct issuing authority (state vs federal), flag any prep work needed (county certification, notarization), and quote the all-in cost in writing.
+You send the document type, destination country, and deadline.
+We confirm the correct authority (state vs. federal), flag any prep work needed, and quote the all-in cost in writing.

 2

-If the document needs to be notarized, certified by a county clerk, or replaced with a certified copy from the issuing agency, we arrange that step first.
-An apostille on the wrong version of a document is a wasted apostille.
+If the document needs notarization, county-clerk certification, or a certified copy from the issuing agency, we arrange that first.
+An apostille on the wrong version is a wasted apostille.

 3

-The document is submitted to the correct Secretary of State or to the U.S. Department of State Authentications Office — with the right cover sheet, fee, and return instructions.
-Tracked outbound shipment.
+Submitted to the correct Secretary of State or the U.S. DOS with the right cover sheet, fee, and return instructions.
+We track status and handle any flags so you don't restart from zero.

 4